Want to feel healthier, happier and more peaceful?

 Since 2012, the David Suzuki Foundation has invited Canadians and people around the world to join the One Nature Challenge (previously the 30X30 Nature Challenge).
 Tens of thousands of people have been inspired to spend 30 minutes outside each day for 30 days.
 Join us in cultivating the nature habit!

 You can start your One Nature Challenge any time.
 Check out the daily tips for motivation.
-You can also download the school and workplace toolkits to inspire your community to join you in cultivating the nature habit.

 Nature isn’t a destination—it’s literally in your backyard.
 Green space is as close as your neighbourhood park or garden.
 Community gardens, trails, ravines and beaches are often a short diversion from your daily route.
 Birds, bees and other critters are always nearby.
 You just have to take time to watch and listen.